jb2barrels/cpanel_exporter/README.md

--port #Defaults to 59117, if flag not specified -interval #Defaults to 60, if flag not specified -interval_heavy #Defaults to 1800, if flag not specified
+-port #Defaults to 59117, if flag not specified -interval #Defaults to 60, if flag not specified -interval_heavy #Defaults to 1800, if flag not specified -install_go_binary_link #Defaults to ./cpanel_exporter for install source if flag not specified.
+Or optionally specify a binary HTTP/HTTPS binary link to download.
 ```

 Example Install #1 - With basic auth: